 While the graphics seem to have been given a little bit of a downgrade in favor of bigger environments, it really pays off.
 All versions of the game other than the PS2 version can actually run at 60fps.
 The PS2 can only handle 30fps.
 Some level designs feel more inspired and fun than others.
 The voice acting and writing hasn’t improved much at all here, but that won’t distract you from having a fun time.
 It’s a blast switching between characters and going through worlds.
 Some of the music was pretty good, but not consistently.
 The first world blows you away.
 Everything after that level is not as fun.
 But that pattern can be said for a lot of Sonic games.

 The regular daytime stages were the highlight for me.
-The viewpoints would switch from 2d to 3d in gameplay throughout a daytime stage seamlessly.
+The viewpoints would switch from 2D to 3D in gameplay throughout a daytime stage seamlessly.
 There is an exhilarating sense of speed that you get, and there is little to no slowdown, unless you’re playing the Wii version maybe.
 The graphics and locations were really beautiful.
-It’s because of the first level (Apotos) that I hope to one day visit the island in Greece called Mykonos, which it was based off of.
+It’s because of the first level (Apotos) that I hope to one day visit the island in Greece called Mykonos, which it was based on.
 The music was not as catchy as previous entries; it had more of cultural feel based on your location.
 Some tracks are still stuck in my head, particularly Apotos’s song.

 This used to feel like a rare gem I couldn’t really get a hold of.
 I never had a Sega CD system, though funny enough I did have the actual game.
 I bought it when it wasn’t at its highest price of $50, but when it was dirt cheap and in a bin.
 I tried putting it into an audio player to listen to the tracks despite not being able to play it.
-I wasn’t able to play until emulators became a thing in the late 90’s, and then ports came out.
-Thankfully it came out for GameCube and PlayStation 2 in August 2005 for Sonic Gems Collection.
-Later on we’d be getting a port on iOS and Android phones, thanks to Christian Whitehead.
-The phone version was later ported to Xbox360, Playstation 3 Ouya, Windows phone, and Apple TV.
+I wasn’t able to play until emulators became a thing in the late ’90s, and then ports came out.
+Thankfully it came out for GameCube and PS2 in August 2005 for Sonic Gems Collection.
+Later on, we’d be getting a port on iOS and Android phones, thanks to Christian Whitehead.
+The phone version was later ported to Xbox 360, PS3 Ouya, Windows phone, and Apple TV.
 Sonic CD was the best selling game for the Sega CD.

 I remember being more hyped for this Sonic game than any other.
-I remember play testing and/or seeing a video for it in a Japanese import video game store back when those stores were more common, and they had the Dreamcast system months before it was available in the United States.
+I tested and/or saw a video for it in a Japanese import video game store back when those stores were more common, and they had the Dreamcast system months before it was available in the United States.
 I ended up spending around $300 on the system, and I bought the game too.
 It blew me away.
 I was just glued to the screen for days.